Historic 1888 Kansas City Building Set for Demolition — Here’s What’s Coming Next

 Future Development Plans

-- Expansion of the Union Hill Animal Hospital at 3025 Main St., ensuring continued operations and meeting growing community demand
+Expanded facilities for the Union Hill Animal Hospital at 3025 Main St., which will continue operations and address rising community demand

-Thomas Feyerabend Jr., partner at Thirty-First and Main Properties LLC, stated that the goal is to “set the standard for development along Main Street,” balancing historic context with modern infrastructure and community needs.
+Partner Thomas Feyerabend Jr. of Thirty-First and Main Properties LLC noted that the objective is to “set the standard for development along Main Street,” combining modern infrastructure with sensitivity to the district’s historic context.

 Neighborhood Context

-- ArriveKC Apartments: A $130 million luxury residential project replacing the former Trinity Lutheran Hospital site, bringing 371 high-end apartments by early 2027
+ArriveKC Apartments — A $130 million luxury development replacing the former Trinity Lutheran Hospital site, delivering 371 upscale units by early 2027

 Historic Significance